It’s time to end to make the punishment fit the offense.

 What Can I do?

 - Contact the members of the D.C.
-Council’s Judiciary Committee TODAY and tell them to vote for Bill 22-408 when it is scheduled for mark-up this fall.
+Council TODAY and tell them to vote for Bill 22-408 at second vote on December 4.

 - On social media, tweet or share your support for the bill, using the hashtag #itsnotfare